 Current or potential directors may not know what is required of a President or a Treasurer.
 Giving every director a clearly defined role results in a board that understands their respective responsibilities.

 Appointing a new director as soon as a position becomes vacant is a good practice.
 It is not easy to find a new director but the sooner a replacement is appointed the better.
 There is always a concern that the remaining directors will be overworked (and then also leave the board) because too much is expected of them.
 Directors are volunteers and are already making a significant time commitment to serve on the board.

 Make all relevant documents available to everyone.
 I have mentioned this before, and I will keep mentioning it until it becomes common practice.
 Transparency is key.

 Condo records – like meeting minutes and financial statements – are crucial to a condo corporation.
 These records must be organized, up-to-date, and easily accessible to everyone who needs them.
 Directors must remember to start saving corporate records as soon as they join the board – if they wait until they leave the board, it will be too late.

 It pays to be proactive.
-Maintaining building systems proactively identifies small problems before they becoming giant disasters.
-Conducting annual inspections of major building systems costs money in the short-term but pays off in the long run.
-I know of a board of high-rise tower that replaces all the unit furnace filters on an annual basis.
-Replacing filters improves furnace efficiency and prevents damage to more expensive parts.
+Maintaining building systems proactively identifies small problems before they become giant disasters.
+Conducting annual inspections of major building systems costs money in the short-term, but pays off in the long run.
+I know the board of a high-rise condo that replaces the filters in every unit on an annual basis.
+Replacing the filters improves furnace efficiency and prevents damage to more expensive parts.
 As the saying goes, an ounce of prevention is worth a pound of cure.